lazaret/anuket/docs/anuket_tutorial.rst

 This create a minimalistic Pyramid application with all the default files.
 We will edit this file to create our example application.
-In a future release we will add ou own scafold to start with.
+In a future release we will add ou own `anuket` scafold to start with.

 Configure the application